March 30, 2018

 It's March already!

-This February we had only a few days without snow.
-At the end of the month we experienced extreme temperatures as low as minus 20 degrees and freezing winds.
-There was a lot to celebrate – Birthdays of beloved ones, a newborn Baby in the family, my 11 year anniversary with Ronald and in two days is my own Birthday.
-It seems it will still be a wintery one and I can't come up with spring pictures yet, as we just returned from a trip to the Salzburger mountains where the snow was knee-high, the air crispy and the evenings cozy and calm.
+This February, we had only a few snow-free days.
+At the end of the month, we experienced extreme temperatures as low as minus 20 degrees, with freezing winds.
+There was a lot to celebrate—birthdays of loved ones, a newborn baby in the family, my 11-year anniversary with Ronald, and in two days, my own birthday.
+It seems it will still be a wintry one, and I can’t come up with any spring pictures yet, as we just returned from a trip to the Salzburger Mountains, where the snow was knee-high, the air crisp, and the evenings cozy and calm.
 I did some more illustrations and had many nice ideas that I want to realize bit by bit.

-I wish you a great start into the new month!
+I wish you a wonderful start to the new month!

-PS: The bird on the third picture is a male pheasant.
-Pheasants look so clumsy when they fly, as if they crash into something any moment.
-Like every flight is a potential crash landing and when they run they look like a roadrunner, very funny animals!
+PS: The bird in the second picture is a male pheasant.
+Pheasants look so clumsy in flight, as if they could crash into something at any moment.
+Every flight seems like a potential crash landing, and when they run, they resemble a roadrunner – very funny animals!